rancher/k3k/docs/development.md

-  test-controller                Run the controller tests (pkg/controller) test-kubelet-controller        Run the controller tests (pkg/controller) test-e2e                       Run the e2e tests generate                       Generate the CRDs specs docs                           Build the CRDs and CLI docs lint                           Find any linting issues in the project validate                       Validate the project checking for any dependency or doc mismatch install                        Install K3k with Helm on the targeted Kubernetes cluster help                           Show this help.
+  test-controller                Run the controller tests (pkg/controller) test-kubelet-controller        Run the controller tests (pkg/controller) test-e2e                       Run the e2e tests test-cli                       Run the cli tests generate                       Generate the CRDs specs docs                           Build the CRDs and CLI docs docs-crds                      Build the CRDs docs docs-cli                       Build the CLI docs lint                           Find any linting issues in the project fmt                            Format source files in the project validate                       Validate the project checking for any dependency or doc mismatch install                        Install K3k with Helm on the targeted Kubernetes cluster help                           Show this help.